bbc/http-transport-cache/README.md

 * http-transport:{version}:response - Basic response from a call cached for the duration of the `max-age` value key on just the URL of the response.
 * http-transport:{version}:staleResponse - Stale response from a called cached for the `stale-if-error` value keyed on just the URL of the response.

+The version variable in the cache key is stored in the `config.json` and should be updated only when necessary when the data changes.

 Additionally, cache keys can be configured by passing a `varyOn` option. `varyOn` should contain an array of request header names which the cache should additionally vary on; for some use-cases, requests made to the same endpoint but with differing values for certain headers elicit different responses - and therefore cannot share the same cached response e.g.`accept-language`.
 By letting `http-transport-cache` know which headers to vary on, a unique cache key will be constructed which also contains said headers and their values.

 Example: